 New registrants after the deadline -- including on Election Day -- will follow Election Day Registration procedures.
 Proof of identity and proof of residence will be required.

 (2) Domestic request forms will not be accepted more than 120 days prior to the election.
-Do not send requests prior to July 4.

 (3) Absentee voting can begin no more than 29 days prior to the election.

 (4) The deadline to request a mailed ballot is 10 days prior to the election (Saturday, October 24 by 5:00 pm).